Finding Common Ground: A National Townhall Series

 Across Canada, communities, governments, workplaces, and institutions are embarking on plans and strategies to tackle racism and discrimination.
 At a time when geopolitical issues, misinformation, population growth and economic challenges are straining our social fabric and contributing to increases in hate crimes, what policies, solutions and approaches will help find common ground?

-Our first event in the series took place in Montreal, on November 19, 2024.
+Our first event in the series took place in Montreal on November 19, 2024.
 The town hall focused on social cohesion in polarized times.

 Part 2: Addressing hate crimes – Strategies to improve reporting, tracking and response